All Articles | HomePage

-If you want to live longer and better (and who doesn't?), you can "biohack" yourself, just as I am.
+If you want to live longer and better (and who doesn't?), you can "biohack" yourself, just as I do.

 Looked at in a generalised way, that's pretty much what I do, everyday.

-For quite some time, now, I have developed a lifestyle for myself where I do the "right things" for this body of mine, because I know that it's what I do right now (yup, today, tomorrow and the next day ) that's going to help me for my future.
+For quite some time, now, I have developed a lifestyle for myself where I continue to learn, research, and then put into practice (yes, do!) the "right things" for this body of mine, because I know that it's what I do right now (yup, today, tomorrow and the next day ) that's going to help me for my future.

 To start off, it's vital to know what I want for my Future Self: I have a long-term Vision for myself, as me, but moreso, for that Future Me (who''s going to be quite different -definitely a new-improved version - of me).